 Guard, Android, Radical Dream…. - Projectraum, Kunstquartier Bethanien, Berlin Germany.

 The exhibition showcased diverse artworks.
-Influenced by digital shifts, pieces reflect changing societal perceptions, predominantly through analog methods including work from the Vermilion Sands Series.
+Influenced by digital shifts, pieces reflect changing societal perceptions, predominantly through analog methods including work from Villa Wasmuth.

 2018